dnnsoftware/Dnn.Platform/README.md

 * Fork this repository so you get a copy of your own.
 * Clone the forked repository on your development machine.
-* Add a new remote for original DNN repository and name it "upstream" - this is useful for synchronizing periodically.
-You should now have 2 remotes: upstream (DNN repository) and origin (your fork).
+* Add a new remote for original DNN repository and name it *upstream* - this is useful for synchronizing periodically.
+You should now have 2 remotes: *upstream* (DNN repository) and *origin* (your fork).

 Time to start coding.
 For each story that you wish to contribute, follow the steps below:

 * Make sure there's a [JIRA](https://dnntracker.atlassian.net) ticket for your contribution.
-* Create a new branch starting from upstream/Development.
+* Create a new branch starting from *upstream/Development*.
 * Do your magic...
-* Commit and sync with origin with the new branch.
+* Commit and sync the new branch with *origin*.
 * Go to your fork on github and make a pull request from the newly created branch.
 Include the JIRA ticket number in the subject.
 For example: "(DNN-123) Something cool".